Blackbird Creek (Redbird Creek tributary)

 Blackbird Creek is a 18.65 mi long second-order tributary to Redbird Creek in Holt County, Nebraska.

+Course

 Blackbird Creek rises on the Elkhorn River divide about 5 mile northeast of Emmet, Nebraska in Holt County and then flows north and northeast to join Redbird Creek about 3 mile southeast of Midway, Nebraska.

 Watershed

 Blackbird Creek drains 40.85 sqmi of area, receives about 24.6 in/year of precipitation, and is about 0.56% forested.